A Strong Foundation Building For Your Child Is A Must: Start Before It’s Too Late

 5. Be an eco-friendly school

-Plant more trees, encourage carpooling and public transport.
+Plant more trees, and encourage carpooling and public transport.
 Reduce water wastage and unnecessary consumption of electricity.
 Watch your carbon footprint and the children will follow.

 6. Improve your waste management